-Conveyancing is complicated but, put simply, it refers to everything that needs to be checked, searched, signed, and certified to make you the new legal owner of a property.
-Our team specialises in conveyancing and are experienced, reliable, and backed up by a team of lawyers.
-That means you’re in good hands, no matter how complicated things get.
+Conveyancing can be complicated but put simply, it refers to everything that needs to be checked, searched, signed, and certified to make you the new legal owner of a property.
+This protects the new owner of a house from any unwanted surprises, such as tax bills, structural defects, or zoning issues.

 Before you sign on the dotted line, we recommend you get one of our lawyers to review your Contract for Sale and the Form 1 (or Vendor’s Disclosure Statement).
 Sellers and agents have their own interests in mind, but we’re able to champion yours.
 We’ll make sure everything is in order.
 Our lawyers can guide you through the terms of the contract and give you advice on any special conditions, which means no nasty surprises (like finding out that you have to contribute towards the Sellers Land Tax!).

 When you buy a property, it means you accept it in its current condition, including any defects you may not have seen when you first visited the property.
 With our thorough review to guide you, you receive a full picture of the property before you commit to the purchase.

 When you buy a property, it means you accept it in its current condition.
 This includes any defects you may not have seen when you first visited the property.
 So, to help you make an informed decision about your next property purchase, we recommend getting a building and pest inspection from qualified inspectors.
 This provides a full picture of the property before you commit to the purchase.

 To know the full story about the property you want to buy, you’ll need searches.
 The most important reason you’ll want searches done is because they can uncover any outstanding debt attached to the property – debt that may be passed on to you!